magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 ![Generate configuration management file]({{ site.baseurl }}common/images/cloud_workflow-config-mgmt.png)

 An additional feature of this command is part of {{site.data.var.ece}} 2.2.
 Any values determined to be sensitive data, like sandbox credentials for a PayPal module, will be generated into another configuration file called `env.php` in `app/etc/`.
 This file remains in the exact environment it is created without traveling with your code.
 You will not add this file to your code repository.
+You can also create environment variables with CLI commands in all {{site.data.var.ece}} versions.

 ![Environment variables generate]({{ site.baseurl }}common/images/cloud_workflow-env-variables.png)

+For more information, see [Configuration Management]({{ page.baseurl }}cloud/live/sens-data-over.html).

 ### Push code and test {#push-code}
-At this point, you should have a developed code branch with a configuration file (`config.app.php` or `config.php`) ready to push and test.
+At this point, you should have a developed code branch with a configuration file (`config.app.php` or `config.php`) ready to test.

 Everytime you push code from your local environment, a series of build and deploy scripts run.
-These scripts generate new Magento code and deploys it to the remote environment.
+These scripts generate new Magento code and deploy it to the remote environment.
 For example, if you are pushing a development branch from your local to the remote Git branch, a matching environment updates services, code, and static content.

 You can directly access this environment with a store URL, Magento Admin URL, and SSH to enter any needed CLI commands.
 These environments include a web server, database, and configured services.
+When ready, you can start deploying and testing in Staging.

 For more information, see [Deployment workflow](#deploy).